RTEYL/RTEYL.github.io/_posts/2020-11-30-custom_admin_panel_with_react_and_react-bootstrap.markdown

 and `onSubmit` dispatches an action as well.

-This was my first project with React/Redux and with a days worth of coding/debugging I love the simplicity of this admin panel as well as being able to customize it to my own needs without large imports or clones.... exception (*Cough, Cough*) Bootstrap.
+This was my first project with React/Redux and with a days worth of coding/debugging on this admin panel, I love its simplicity as well as being able to customize it to my own needs without large imports or clones.... exception (*Cough, Cough*) Bootstrap.